On Milnor and Tjurina numbers of foliations: The -number of a foliation

 \section{The $\chi$-number of a foliation}

 For a singular foliation $\F$ at $(\C^2,p)$ we introduce a new number

 Observe that

 In \cite[Proposition 9.5]{Mol-Rosas} the authors prove that the tangency excess is a $C^{\infty}$ invariant, and after \cite{Rosas} the algebraic multiplicity of a holomorphic foliation is a $C^{1}$ invariant.
 Hence the $\chi$-number of a holomorphic foliation is a $C^{1}$ invariant.
+This invariant has the following properties: